christian-mv/google-maps-on-Qt/README.md

 1 - Get your Goolge API KEY [here](https://developers.google.com/maps/documentation/javascript/get-api-key)

-2 - Clone the third-party repository [here](https://github.com/vladest/googlemaps)
+2 - Clone the googlemaps third-party repository from [here](https://github.com/vladest/googlemaps)

 Please compile the source code in both debug and release mode.
 Then copy the compiled binaries into the appropriate Qt plugin folders which in windows might be something like this: